atomix/atomix/README.md

 to specify the required level of consistency and optimizes the read according to the user defined consistency level.

 The four consistency levels available are:
-* `LINEARIZABLE_STRICT` - Provides guaranteed linearizability by forcing all reads to go through the leader and verifying leadership with a majority of the Raft cluster during queries
+* `LINEARIZABLE` - Provides guaranteed linearizability by forcing all reads to go through the leader and verifying leadership with a majority of the Raft cluster during queries
 * `LINEARIZABLE_LEASE` - Provides best-effort optimized linearizability by forcing all reads to go through the leader but allowing most queries to be executed without contacting a majority of the cluster so long as less than the